allanreda/myldretid-kbh.dk/README.md

 ### Calculation of Average Travel Time
 The calculation uses the historical travel times captured in all the 20 chosen geographical locations of Copenhagen during rush hours.
 The rush hours are defined as 7, 8, and 9 AM for the morning and 3, 4 and 5 PM for the afternoon.
 The geographical locations can be seen in the list below this section.
 It's important to mention that the average travel time is calculated using only data from the weekdays and thereby excluding the weekends.
-The main intended use of this service is in the weekdays where Copenhageners are driving to/from work or school during the rush hours.
-Therefore it would make more sense if the predictions were relative to the weekdays rather than the weekends.
+The main intended use of this service is on weekdays when Copenhageners are driving to/from work or school during the rush hours.
+Therefore, it would make more sense if the predictions were relative to the weekdays rather than the weekends.
 Including the weekend in the calculation would also significantly lower the average, which would not be ideal in this case.

 ### Reasoning Behind Update Times
-The predictions currently runs twice every day: at 10 AM and 6 PM.
+The predictions currently run twice every day: at 10 AM and 6 PM.
 These specific times were chosen because they occur after each rush hour period, when the ETL pipeline has collected the latest data.
 This ensures that the latest data is ready to be used for generating lag variables for the upcoming predictions.

 ### Data Sources